yhlien1221/datakit-smallholder-farmers-fall-2025/Challenge 4_ Crop Questions/Yuhui_Lien/README.md

 * The Lexical approach provides rapid, interpretable topic assignments based on explicit keyword rules.

-* The method requires meticulous maintenance of the keyword dictionary to remain effective against non-standard text.
+* This method requires meticulous maintenance of the keyword dictionary to remain effective against non-standard text.

-* Visualizations were successfully generated using the rule-based categories to identify primary areas of concern.
+* Preliminary results show a clear imbalance, with 66% being Specific Questions and roughly 34% being General Questions.

+* The line chart shows that while Specific Questions generally dominate, I observed a distinct convergence between August 2021 and September 2021.

 ## 2. Data